-The median reply to the question “How happy are you that you came to the workshop?”
+The median reply, from first-time attendees, to the question “How happy are you that you came to the workshop?”

 MIRI hosts several week-long math research workshops each year, in the USA and Europe, on topics at the intersection of mathematical logic and probability theory.
 Past workshops have resulted in papers about probabilistic logic, program equilibrium, and a Löbian obstacle to consistent self-reflection.

 If you are interested or think you might like to attend such a workshop in the next 18 months, please apply below so we can chat with you about your specific interests and your availability.
 We use this information to plan our workshops, rather than scheduling our workshops and then inviting people, so please apply even if there isn’t an already-scheduled workshop you know you’d like to attend!

 Join us for a few weeks at our head office in Berkeley, California.

 If you are passionate about our work and want to get involved, but aren’t yet in a position to contribute directly to our research mission as a workshop participant, an internship might be right for you.